How to Adopt

 - Complete an adoption application at home and bring it to the shelter or fill it out in person at the shelter – these appear at the bottom of the page

 - Cat applicants should click the “Submit Form” button at the bottom of the application so it can be routed directly to our cat adoption counselors.
-Please note that young kittens require another cat at home or you can adopt kittens in pairs.

 - Arrive Early.
 Please arrive at our adoption center early, allowing at least an hour for the interview process and meeting pets.
 This is an important decision so it takes a while.
 You must come in person and be interviewed in person in order to adopt.
 Applications will be taken and reviewed until 30 minutes prior to closing.